Skip to main content

 1. Google Business Profile completeness

 Open the local-pack result for "[your service] [your town]".
-Click on your competitor's GBP listing.
+Click on your competitor's Google Business Profile listing.
 Look at:

 • Primary category.
 What did they choose?
 Compare to yours.